klvr/dicetask/README.md

 ## GitHub project relating to article 2 and 3 for my PhD.

-## Current project status: GitHub project in restructuring (1.
-Nov, 2021).
+## Current project status: GitHub project in semi-restructuring (24th.
+Feb, 2022).

 ## Project structure: